machinat/sociably/website/docs/using-states.md

 );
 ```

-The state accessor usage is exactly the same with channel state.
+The state accessor usage is exactly the same with thread state.

 ### Global State